DhananjaySarathe/flatmate-settle/GUIDE.md

    - **Amount**: The total cost (e.g., 150.00)
    - **Date**: When the expense occurred
    - **Paid By**: Who paid for this expense (select from your flatmates)
+   - **Category**: Select a category (Food, Travel, Rent, Groceries, Utilities, Fuel, Shopping, Misc, or create a custom category)
    - **Split Between**: Select all the people who should share this cost
+     - Use **"Select All"** button to quickly select everyone
-     - Check the boxes next to each flatmate's name
+     - Or check the boxes next to each flatmate's name individually
      - The amount will be automatically divided equally among selected people

 4. Click **"Add Expense"**